720kb/ndm/ISSUE_TEMPLATE.md

 <!--
-Fill the form below, if you are reporting a bug or a malfunction or a strange behavior or a problem in general.
+Fill the informations below if you are reporting a bug or a malfunction or a strange behavior or a problem in general.
 Thank you!
 -->